tdhopper/tdhopper.com/content/post/2018-02-28–data-science-faq.md

 *Should I get a masters degree?*

-My sense is that a masters degree in a technical field is valuable.
+My sense is that a good masters degree in a technical field is a valuable degree.
 It takes a fraction of the time a Ph.D. takes, yet you can learn a lot in 3 or 4 semesters of coursework, and the degree is viewed favoribly by employers.
+The quality and curriculum of masters programs varies wildly, so you'll want to do your due diligence before diving in.

-I'm wary of people going into deep debt for a masters degree.
+That said, I'm wary of people going into deep debt for a masters degree.
 If you can get a teaching or research position that waives your tuition, do it.
-Also consider going a good school on in-state tuition instead of a great school for $100,000.
+Consider going a _good_ school on in-state tuition instead of a _great_ school for $100,000.
 If you have publicly subsidized graduate education (as in many European countries), go for it!

 *Will a masters degree help me become/be a data scientist?*